lnmunhoz/nestjs-graphql-serverless/README.md

 - `src/serverless` is where the `handler` function is exported for aws lambda
 - `src/main` is for local development

-You can develop your app using `start:dev` command, which will run the local nodejs server and regenerate your `schema.gql` file when update the resolvers.
+You can develop your app using `yarn start:dev` command, which will run the local nodejs server and regenerate your `schema.gql` file when update the resolvers.

-For serverless development, there's still no solution on this repository to develop with serverless-offline and regenerate the schema on demand.
-You can check the `start:sls` script, it's first building and copying over the generated gql file, and then starting the server.
-PR's are welcome to solve this issue :)
+For development with serverless-offline, you can run `yarn start:sls`.

 ### Deployment